Summer Internship Program

 • Federal agency: Government organizations that direct policy, programs, and resources at the national level.

-• Nonprofit: Organizations that typically use its funds for the community to further a social cause or advocate for a shared point of view rather than using the funds internally.
+• Nonprofit: Organizations that typically use its funds for the community to further a social cause or advocate for a shared point of view rather than using the funds internally

 • For-profit: Private sector companies that have an interest in disability inclusion

-You can take a look at AAPD’s Placement Site Overview to learn more about our past partners and potential new placement sites.
+AAPD’s Placement Site Overview to learn more about our past partners and potential new placement sites.

 Frequently Asked Questions (FAQs)